SarahAlabkari/SWE363_Project/README.md

 # 📦 Phase 5 – Back-End Implementation

-This phase focuses on the development and demonstration of **back-end functionality** for Tour Guide authentication and data access.
+This phase focuses on the development and demonstration of the **back-end functionality**.

 ---